tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 IN-PROC: introduce serialization and de-serialization
 	IDEA: start from serialized state for stateful_dict and stateful classes
 	IDEA: Or maybe just class_to_string as needed before export for stateful_dict??
-	IN-PROC: Test serializing to JSON in marshmallow_tut
+	DONE: Test serializing to JSON in marshmallow_tut
 		DONE: import json
 		DONE: convert pet_data back and forth to json
 		DONE: convert person_data back and forth to json
-	TBD: Start by serializing to JSON and printing stateful_dict
+	IN-PROC: Start by serializing to JSON and printing stateful_dict
 	TBD: Serialize to JSON and print class objects
 	TBD: serialize to JSON and save stateful_dict to text file
 	TBD: serialize to JSON and save class objects to text file